ffub/stephen.digital/_work/what-on-earth.md

 ## The results

-Sales revenue has tripled over the last quarter compared to the same quarter in the previous year and the website has had a lot of positive feedback from schools and parents alike.
+Sales revenue tripled over the last quarter of 2015, compared to the same quarter in the previous year and the website has had a lot of positive feedback from schools and parents alike.